wrapperband/OpenTrafficSurvey/README.md

 **Open Traffic Survey : Observations and Results from Test Surveys**

-*Is there any ways of easing the manual work in analysing the traffic?*
+**Is there any ways of easing the manual work in analysing the traffic?**

 Various techniques and common equipment were tested for potential use as sensors and analysis to speed up the time consuming parts of the process of auditing traffic levels.
 It is possible to set some software to trigger an image when there is movement in part of the frame.
-By adjsuting the sensitivity it is possible to trigger an event when a car or bigger passes, but not a person.
+By adjusting the sensitivity it is possible to trigger an event when a car or bigger passes, but not a person.

-*Testing and calibrating the image trigger system*
+**Testing and calibrating the image trigger system**

 In the 2015 survey, a triggering mechanism was used to save a single or small number of stills as each vehicle passing, which could be simply counted as the number of files in a folder for that time period.